 TransUnion uses most of the same personal information that Equifax does in scoring your credit; however, TransUnion may find certain aspects of your credit history more important than Equifax does.
 For example, TransUnion credit reports feature a more extensive employment history section.
 This report notes your current and previous employer, your position and your hiring date.
 Banks may use your TransUnion report to verify your employment information.
 Additionally, your TransUnion report shows a unique credit account scoring method, which uses colors to reflect your account standing and symbols to show on-time, late or unpaid payments.

-Both Equifax and TransUnion use the Fair Isaac Corporation, or FICO, mathematical formula to calculate credit, but since each agency has access to different pieces of information, that mathematical formula won't always calculate the same score.
+Both Equifax and TransUnion use the Fair Isaac Corporation (FICO) mathematical formula to calculate credit, but since each agency has access to different pieces of information, that mathematical formula won't always calculate the same score.
 Credit report errors are also very common, so while Equifax may have your correct information, TransUnion may not – and vice versa.
 Check your credit reports from all bureaus regularly for any incorrect information that could be bringing your score down.
-You can obtain a credit report from Equifax, TransUnion or Experian directly, or go through one of many credit monitoring services in the market.
+You can obtain a credit report from Equifax, TransUnion or Experian directly, or you can go through one of many credit monitoring services in the market.